suhrmann/x1c7-hackintosh/README.md

  - TrackPad: PS/2
  - **Thunderbolt:**  Intel JHL6540 (Alpine Ridge 4C) Thunderbolt 3 Bridge (?)

+ **NOTE:** The WWAN M.2 slot does **NOT** support SSDs.
+"If you do manage to fit something in there, you'll be presented with this whitelist error when you try and power the laptop on" [source and photos by @acoutts [Github]](https://github.com/acoutts/x1c7-hackintosh#edit-jan-2-2020)

 > ## Read These (References):

 - [dortania Hackintosh guides](https://github.com/dortania)